-We train Green Belts to systematically work with methods and tools, to improve complex processes, to solve sophisticated problems and for driving a culture of data- & facts-based decision taking.
-This training is a great enabler for leadership roles.
+We train Green Belts to systematically solve sophisticated problems and improve complex processes using methods and tools that simultaneously support a culture of data- & facts-based decision making.
+Additionally, Green Belt training is a great enabler for leadership roles.

 So, what makes a good Green Belt project?

-- The solution for our problem is opaque.
-To this problem or to this challenge it is NOT evident, what the solution will be.
-It is NOT just about implementing a solution.
-It is more a feeling of: “We have no clue how to solve this problem?
-We understand the challenge, we do not know how to get it tackled.”
+1. The solution to the problem is opaque.
+Meaning, the solution to this problem/challenge it is NOT evident.
+Moreover, the project cannot simply be about implementing an already-known solution.
+A litmus test: the answer to the question “how can we solve this issue?” should be a feeling of: “We have no clue how to solve this problem.
+We understand the challenge, but we do not know how to tackle it.”

-- The problem/ the situation first needs some further investigation.
+2. The problem/situation requires further investigation.
 Some of the analytical Lean Six Sigma tools will be required.

-We want to accompany our trainees and support them in achieving results and being successful.
-Green Belts should be able to oversee what they are doing and learn about the deliverables of applying methods.
-Let’s consider the following when selecting the project:
+We want to support our trainees in achieving results and being successful.
+Green Belts should have the time to oversee their projects and learn how the application of the method generates deliverables.
+Let’s also consider the following when selecting the project:

-Your project idea will definitely take longer?
-Then, scope it down.
+If you believe your project idea will definitely take longer, then scope it more narrowly.

-Green Belts focus on process improvement.
-If we look into processes that do not cycle often, e.g. annual accounts, or. a product we produce only once a year, it is impossible to develop and prove a solution within 3 months.
+Helpful Hint: Given that Green Belts focus on process improvement, if you are considering processes that do not cycle often, e.g. annual accounts, or. a product that is only produced once a year, it will be impossible to develop and prove a solution within three months.

-We have a great track record of successful Green Belt projects where project success was well aligned with the sponsor’s goals.
+We have a great track record of successful Green Belt projects for which project success was well aligned with the sponsor’s goals.

-Doing so, everything is set-up very well for your Green Belt projects.
-Anyhow, we are still in real life: Priorities can always change for good reason.
-And often new discoveries coming from the project lead to a need to rethink the project definition.
-Our approach and the Lean Six Sigma Toolbox will help to also master the change and redefine the Green Belt project.
+Following this criteria will help prepare you very well for your Green Belt projects.
+That said, we know that real-life priorities can change for good reasons.
+And often new discoveries during a project lead to rethinking the project definition.
+Our approach and the Lean Six Sigma Toolbox will also help to master such changes and redefinitions of a Green Belt project.